-Now that Star Wars: The Last Jedi is hitting theaters, Lenovo and Disney have announced fresh content to hit Star Wars: Jedi Challenges in January 2018.
-The expansion will add a new planet called Crait for Strategic Combat; you can dual two elite Praetorian Guards in Lightsaber Duel; and Assault mode will feature new levels and enemies, like the First Order Stormtrooper Executioner, and Riot Control Stormtrooper.
+After Star Wars: The Last Jedi hit theaters in 2017, Lenovo and Disney added new content tied to the new movie.
+The expansion brought a new planet called Crait for Strategic Combat — it’s the planet the rebels flee to toward the end of the movie — and you can dual two elite Praetorian Guards in Lightsaber Duel.
+Lightsaber Battles has new levels and enemies from the film, such as the First Order Stormtrooper Executioner, and Riot Control Stormtrooper.

-Porgs are also making their way to the game, as Disney and Lenovo said, “Players will be rewarded with fan-favorite Porgs in augmented reality.”
-It’s unclear what other role Porgs will play in the game.
+Porgs are also now in the game — as Disney and Lenovo said, “Players will be rewarded with fan-favorite Porgs in augmented reality.”

 Price, availability, and warranty